platformsh/platformsh-docs/src/configuration/services/mysql.md

 If either schemas or endpoints are defined, then no default will be applied and you must specify the full configuration.

-## Adjusting database configuration
+## Adjusting MariaDB configuration

-For MariaDB 10.1 and later Oracle MySQL 8.0 and later, a select few configuration properties from the `my.cnf` file are available for adjustment.
+For version 10.2 and later, a select few MariaDB configuration properties from the `my.cnf` file are available for adjustment.

-### Packet and connection sizing

-This value defaults to `16` (in MB).
+At this time, only the `max_allowed_packet` size is available, and defaults to `16` (in MB).
 Legal values are from `1` to `100`.

 ```yaml
 db: